Illusions of Criticality: Crises Without Tipping Points: Introduction

-As a system approaches a critical bifurcation threshold, it is often marked by increased variance and autocorrelation in observable metrics.
-These statistical signatures reveal that the system's recovery from perturbations is slowing as it approaches bifurcation, alongside an increasing sensitivity to fluctuations in the system's state--two complementary indicators that signal the proximity to a critical transition.
-It has thus been suggested that these statistical signatures serve as important early-warning signals for the onset of a looming bifurcation point \cite{Scheffer2009, Scheffer2012, Jusup2022, Grziwotz2023}.
+As a system approaches a critical bifurcation threshold, it is often marked by increased variance and critical slowing down revealed, for instance, by increased autocorrelation in observable metrics.
+These statistical signatures reveal that the system's recovery from perturbations is slowing as it approaches a bifurcation, alongside an increasing sensitivity to fluctuations in the system's state.
+These patterns are frequently considered as early-warning signals for an impending bifurcation \cite{Scheffer2009, Scheffer2012, Jusup2022, Grziwotz2023}.

-Despite the insights offered by bifurcation theory, the framework itself encounters at least two major challenges.
+Although bifurcation theory provides valuable insights into the qualitative behavior of dynamical systems, it faces at least two major challenges.
 First, it relies on the existence of a well-defined control parameter and its closeness to a critical threshold.
 Second, it assumes the presence of a driving force that pushes the system toward or beyond this threshold.
-These assumptions are not only challenging to verify empirically but also conceptually restrictive and lack general applicability.
-It is, therefore, not surprising that the question of whether certain systems are undergoing critical bifurcations continues to be a subject of debate.
-For example, evidence is mixed regarding whether the onset of epilepsy is truly driven by critical transitions \cite{Wilkat2019,Maturana2020}.
-Similarly, it remains uncertain whether components of the Earth’s system, such as the Amazon rainforest or the Atlantic Meridional Overturning Circulation (AMOC), are approaching bifurcation points \cite{Ben2024}.
+These assumptions are not only difficult to verify empirically but also conceptually limiting, potentially undermining their broader applicability.
+It is, therefore, not surprising that the relevance of critical bifurcations for explaining observed system behaviors continues to be a topic of active debate.
+Even when such bifurcations exist somewhere in the control parameter space, they may not govern the system's actual dynamics.
+For instance, evidence remains mixed on whether the onset of epilepsy is genuinely driven by critical transitions \cite{Wilkat2019, Maturana2020}.
+Similarly, it is still unclear whether elements of the Earth system -- such as the Amazon rainforest or the Atlantic Meridional Overturning Circulation (AMOC) -- are nearing bifurcation points \cite{Ben2024}.
+While our analysis does not dispute the existence of bifurcation points in these systems, we argue that the estimated proximity to such points may be significantly altered when non-normal dynamics, as described below, are taken into account.